-Japan Draws On Emergency Fund To Pay For Aftermath Of Typhoon
+Japan's Prime Minister Warns Of 'Prolonged' Effects Of Typhoon Hagibis' Destruction

-Japan's Prime Minister Shinzo Abe warned on Tuesday of a "prolonged" impact from one of the most destructive typhoons in decades to hit the country, with a toll that has now risen to at least 53 dead.
+Japan's Prime Minister Shinzo Abe warned on Tuesday of a "prolonged" impact from one of the most destructive typhoons in decades to hit the country.
+The death toll has now risen to at least 74, according to public broadcaster NHK.

-Typhoon Hagibis brought record-breaking rainfall, caused extensive flooding and power outages, forcing the government to approve a special budget for disaster response.
+Typhoon Hagibis brought record-breaking rainfall and caused extensive flooding and power outages, forcing the government to approve a special budget for disaster response.

 The video shows a residential area and train marshaling yard near the Chikuma River in the city of Nagano, before and after Typhoon Hagibis struck.
 Read the article: https://t.co/AnduBz3E97 #typhoon #hagibis #japan #naturaldisaster #Nagano pic.twitter.com/ugFklCgH4C— Nikkei Asian Review (@NAR) October 15, 2019